 The SD card adapter was then plugged into a USB card reader and connected to one of our Linux computers.
 Linux automatically mounted several ext4 partitions which indicated that the adapter was working successfully.
 We then used the Linux tool dd to make a copy of the entire drive to an image file that we could then inspect without risking the original version.

 A quick look through the partition structure of the drive indicated that it was an android based system and after some research online we found that it was based on Amazons Fire OS.
-We don’t plan on doing anything with what we have found as we don’t have the knowledge or time to try modifying the contents of the drive, or have any way of fitting the chip back onto the PCB but it was a useful experiment in recovering data from eMMC memory chips.
+We don’t plan on doing anything further with what we have found at the moment as we don’t have the knowledge to try modifying the contents of the drive, or have any way of fitting the chip back onto the PCB but it was a useful experiment in recovering data from eMMC memory chips.

 The following photos where taken using our new microscope and are of various ICs and components on the PCB.